erikeggers/temperature-converter/README.md

 I used React-Switch for the dark/light mode toggle simply because of its customizability.

 The structure of the application is pretty simple.
-The theme file is contained within the `src` folder and the components used are in the `components` folder. `App.js` imports the components and the theme is set on the Styled-Components `ThemeProvider`.
+The theme file is contained within the `src` folder and the components used are in the `components` folder. `App.js` imports the components and the theme is set on the Styled-Components `ThemeProvider` component.
+This allows the other components to use the theme.

 Using the app is easy.
 All you do is enter a temperature in on of the two input fields and it converts it to the other temperature scale automatically.